Local Government

 Invasive Species Toolkit for Local Government

-The Invasive Species Toolkit For Local Government, Real Estate Professionals and Land Managers is a valuable tool developed with the Local Government Invasive Species Network.
-Download the Toolkit to find out why these issues are the top 10 reasons for local governments to engage in invasive species management.
+The Invasive Species Toolkit For Local Government, Real Estate Professionals and Land Managers (2018) is a valuable tool developed with the Local Government Invasive Species Network.
+Find out why these issues are the top 10 reasons for local governments to be engaged in invasive species management:

-Local governments can build invasive species management programs through partnerships with regional species committees, Indigenous and provincial governments, community groups and related organizations.
-To succeed with limited resources it is important to pool resources, think strategically and regionally, provide education and incentives, work with volunteers, train staff, build and incorporate best practices and policies, prioritize activities and continue to collaborate with local governments across BC.
+Local governments can build invasive species management programs through partnerships with regional species committees, aboriginal and provincial governments, community groups and related organizations.
+To be successful with limited resources it is important to pool resources, think strategically and regionally, provide education and incentives, work with volunteers, train staff, build and incorporate best practices and policies, prioritize activities and…continue to collaborate with local governments across BC.

 Local Government Call to Action Against Invasive Species

-ISCBC hosted the first local government general workshop in 2011 and since that time local government workshops have continued to be held in conjunction with ISCBC’s Annual Forum.
+ISCBC hosted the first local government general workshop in 2011 and since that time special local government meetings have continued to be held in conjunction with ISCBC’s Annual Forum.
 To find out about upcoming meetings and events, join the Local Government Invasive Species Network.

 ISCBC Board Collaboration